All you need to know about Password Spraying

 How does password spraying work?

 In a password spraying attempt, the hacker typically makes use of software tools or programs and usernames found on a directory board or open source.
 In addition, they usually have a list of the most frequently used passwords, which can potentially give them access to hundreds of user accounts.
-They use passwords from this list to "spray" over the usernames to get a match and gain access to accounts.

 Therefore, user accounts with weak, old or frequently used passwords are the weak link that can give hackers access to the network.
-In other words, it is these types of accounts that make password spraying so successful.
+In other words, it's these types of accounts that make password spraying so successful.
 In addition, companies where several employees share the same password are particularly vulnerable to password spraying.

 Password spraying can also include the following methods: